jhauschild/sphinx_cfg_options/test.rst

 Limitations
 -----------
 - Right now, the "summary" of an option to be included into the summary table of a config does not get parsed.
+- Parsing of the `optionname : type = value` line is probably not very stable.